ISO Certification in India: Everything About Certification

 Step 3: Conduct a Gap Analysis

-Before the audit, assess your current processes to identify areas that fall short of ISO requirements.
-This is called a gap analysis, and it helps in making necessary improvements before proceeding to formal auditing.
+Before the audit, an analysis of your processes is to be carried out to identify those areas considered deficient as per the ISO requirements.
+This is actually what is called a gap analysis, and it helps in effecting suitable improvements to proceed with the formal auditing.

 Step 4: Prepare Required Documentation

-This is where you put theory into action.
-Ensure your teams are trained and all operational changes are implemented based on ISO requirements.
-To ensure your team is fully prepared for the official ISO assessment, practice mock audits beforehand.
+This is where we move from theory into practice.
+Train your teams and carry out all operational changes based on the ISO requirements.
+Mock audits can be very valuable for preparing your team for the real ISO assessment.

 Step 6: External Audit by Certifying Body

-An independent audit is conducted in two stages, Stage 1 (document review) and Stage 2 (on-site audit).
-The auditor will examine your processes, records, and employee adherence to standards.
+The independent audit, performed in two stages, Stage 1 Regulatory Review and Stage 2 On-site Audit, will see an auditor try to verify your processes, records, and conformity of employees to standards.

-Once your business successfully passes the audit, you will receive an ISO certificate, which will be valid for a period of three years.
-To maintain the certification, businesses must undergo annual surveillance audits that confirm continued compliance with ISO standards.
+Upon your business's successful passing of the audit, you shall receive an ISO certificate with a validity of three years.
+To keep up the certification, companies must undergo surveillance audits annually to ensure that they are still in compliance with ISO standards.

 Documents Required for ISO Certification